Learn about our Career Fairs

 ProFair is a premier event presented by Augustana College and St. Ambrose University, connecting our students and alumni to prospective local and national employers, internship opportunities, and graduate schools.
 ProFair is held twice a year, in the fall and in the spring.

 The Health Sciences Career and Networking Fair is an event presented by St. Ambrose University.
-It allows employers to connect with students and alumni who are seeking fieldwork opportunities, internships, clinical experiences, and full-time positions in the fields of nursing, occupational therapy, physical therapy, speech-language pathology, and physician assistant.
+It allows employers to connect with students and alumni who are seeking fieldwork opportunities, internships, clinical experiences, and full-time positions in the fields of kinesiology, nursing, occupational therapy, physical therapy, physician assistant, speech language pathology, social work and public health.
 To register, click here.

 The Health Sciences Career and Networking Fair allows employers to connect with students and alumni who are seeking fieldwork opportunities, internships, clinical experiences, and full-time positions in the fields of nursing, occupational therapy, physical therapy, speech-language pathology, and physician assistant.
 Approximately 150 students from all levels of the Health Sciences program attend each fall, and the event is held on-campus in the Rogalski Center ballroom.